 Originally, we weren’t sure if we wanted to add shingles to the roof of the playhouse, but I’m so glad we did.
 It adds an extra touch that makes the whole thing look just a little bit nicer, and Jackson was so excited that his playhouse had shingles just like the real house.
 Plus, it provides a great peace of mind to know that the shingles provide some extra protection from rain for this thing we worked so hard on!

 Jackson is thrilled with the whole thing, and I think he’d play out there all day every day if I let him.
-I’ll share way more details on the playhouse itself later this week, including why we went with the design we did, what we still want to do to it, and how to build one yourself (it’s genuinely surprisingly easy, y’all).
+You can see way more details on the playhouse right here, including why we went with the design we did, what we still want to do to it, and how to build one yourself (it’s genuinely surprisingly easy, y’all).